 This asset-by-asset approach is the ultimate goal of the CARSS project, whereby each major capital asset in the District will be cataloged in an asset register, along with its current condition and cost for repair or replacement.
-The screen shot below (Figure 2) shows a portion of the asset tree structure that is used in CARSS to organize the asset-level data from various agencies.
+The screen shot below (Figure 2) shows a portion of the asset tree structure that is used in CARSS to organize the asset-level data using a fire station as an example of the level of asset detail that is currently available in the system.
+The data breakdown is based on industry standards, called the uniformat, and the District facilities are structured to the level 2 standards, which provides data around individual building system components.